rajeshvaya/angular-material-widget-engine/README.md

 # Widget Engine

 ## Introduction
-A widget engine to create beautiful and interactive dashboards, reports, videos, HTML content to display almost anything in the form of widgets, which can be dragged and dropped, maxmized, customized look and feel for each widget.
+A widget engine to create beautiful and interactive dashboards, reports, widgets containing HTML content, videos, canvas, what have you to display almost anything in the form of widgets, which can be dragged and dropped, maxmized and customizable look and feel for each widget.

 ## Features
 - Configurable number of columns